+If you're heading off to college this year, summer is the time to decide upon all your dorm room decor.
 The average dorm room is around 228 square feet — and in most cases, you're probably sharing that with another two or even three people.
 That's not a lot to work with when you're trying to make a space of your own — even when you think vertically, as everyone should.
-Since most residences won't let you put holes in the wall, 3M Command adhesive strips, hooks, and some creative hacks and DIYS are your new dorm room style BFFs.
+Since most residences won't let you put holes in the wall, 3M Command adhesive strips, hooks, and some creative hacks and DIYs are your new dorm room style BFFs.

 It's not that you can't hang your photo frames, it's just that usually you can't use the tools you're used to (like a hammer and nails).
-Extreme adhesive tape is your fail-safe — it can help you mount frames (or almost anything else) up to 20 pounds, which should be just fine for your framed 1970 Jane Fonda anti-war mug shot print.
-It's not recommended for drywall, but should serve the typical cinderblock dorm walls just fine.
+Extreme adhesive tape is your fail-safe — it can help you mount frames (or almost anything else) up to 20 pounds, which should be just fine for a simple framed art print.
+It's not recommended for drywall but should serve the typical cinderblock dorm walls just fine.

 Washi tape lacks the backbone of most 3M products, but strength is not the point — it's all about the design.
 For the average poster, art print, or single photo, you can get away with just two corner strips — but it's your choice to do all four, or line one or more of the sides.
 Coordinate the colors with your bedding — or don't.
 Washi is more low commitment than your average hookup.